pvlasov/cv/model-driven-development/README.md

 # Model-Driven Development

 This article is about model-driven development and the benefits it can bring to software development.
-In particular, the article explains how modeling can be leveraged to improve communication, capture and disseminate (organizational) knowledge, and reduce amount of manual work and errors.
+In particular, the article explains how modeling can be leveraged to improve communication, capture and disseminate domain/organizational knowledge, and reduce amount of manual work and errors.

-To demonstrate the value of Model-Driven Development I'm going to refer to:

-* My favorite definition of software development, which I heard many years ago from Ivar Jackobson, goes as follows - _"Software development is a process of binding decisions to make them executable"_.
-* [Building a pipeline vs. hauling buckets](http://www.getmotivation.com/prosperity/wealth-pipline-Robert-Kiyosaki.htm) story by Robert Kiyosaki - primarily relevant to model transformation/code generation.

-When I started thinking about enterprise software development in terms of the above definition and pipline vs. buckets metaphor, I've realized that many traditional decision-binding processes are highly inefficient and fragile
-- "buckets" of knowledge are hauled over and over for each new project - from one person or group to another through documents or conversations.
-Similar to the story, along the way the knowledge spills (people forget), gets dirty (misinterpretation) and becomes stale (gets outdated).

-Also there is a great deal of manual binding of decisions - e.g. writing repetitive database access code which follows the same pattern for hundreds if not thousands of fields.

-Some of disadvantages of manual decision binding, such as repetitive coding mentioned above, are:

-* Low speed of change propagation - if the database structure changes or the access pattern changes, then access code shall be manually re-coded.
-What actually happens more often is that the new and better pattern is never implemented - due to the risk of touching working code, and required time and effort - "What goes in, stays in".
-* High cost.
-* High probability of error - the old "To err is human".

 ## A very quick overview of EMF (Core)